Crypt of the NecroDancer: Development

 The game was released on Steam early access on July 30, 2014, using public feedback to improve the title, with full release on April 23, 2015.
 The game was released for the PlayStation 4 and PlayStation Vita on February 2, 2016.
 An iOS version, with support for both screen and Bluetooth controllers, was released on June 30, 2016.
-An Xbox One version of the game was released on February 10, 2017.
+An Xbox One version was released on February 10, 2017.

 A downloadable content prequel expansion, Crypt of the NecroDancer: Amplified, was released through Early Access on Steam on January 24, 2017, to get feedback during development, with the full release coming later that year.
-The expansion includes an additional zone, a new boss named Fortissimole, a new protagonist called Nocturna, new non-main characters named Diamond, Mary and Tempo, a new soundtrack by OverClocked ReMix, and new items for the game, including familiars for the protagonist.
+The expansion includes an additional zone, a new boss named Fortissimole, a new protagonist called Nocturna, new non-main characters named Diamond, Mary and Tempo, a new soundtrack by OverClocked ReMix, new items for the game, including familiars for the protagonist, along with various other changes and fixes.

-A Nintendo Switch version of the game, Crypt of the NecroDancer: Nintendo Switch Edition, was released on February 1, 2018.
+A Nintendo Switch version, Crypt of the NecroDancer: Nintendo Switch Edition, was released on February 1, 2018.
 In addition to including Amplified content as part of the base package, this version introduced a new non-main character named Reaper and co-operative support.

 A major update to Crypt of the NecroDancer was released in July 2022.
-Besides making the game more compatible with the Steam Deck, the update included a "No Beat" mode that allows players to play any character without needing to follow the beat (like the character Bard), as well a greatly improved level editor.
+Besides making the game more compatible with the Steam Deck, the update included a "No Beat" mode that allows players to use any character without needing to follow the beat (like the character Bard), as well as a much improved level editor.
+This update, and all subsequent updates, are from a different development team, Vortex Buffer, who started making this update as a fan-made mod of the game before getting hired.
+It features a complete rewrite of the game engine.
+This engine is powered by C++ and Lua.

 In August 2022, the title received its second DLC expansion, Crypt of the NecroDancer: Synchrony, as part of Steam early access, with the full release for PC, Mac, Linux, PlayStation, and Nintendo Switch releasing in March 2024.
-It includes three new characters, several new items, and co-op and competitive online multiplayer support for up to eight players.
+It includes three new characters, several new items, enemies, and traps, visible items on player sprites, and co-op and competitive online multiplayer support for up to eight players, along with various other changes and fixes.

-A character DLC featuring Hatsune Miku was released for PC, PlayStation 4, and Nintendo Switch in April 2024.
+A character DLC featuring Hatsune Miku was released for PC, PlayStation 4, and Nintendo Switch in April 2024, a character DLC featuring Shovel Knight was released for PC in October 2025 to coincide with a Shovel Knight DLC releasing for Rift of the NecroDancer, and a Supporter DLC featuring skins based on Rift of the NecroDancer was released for PC in December 2025.